joskid/tiote/README.rst

 ======================================
 Django Database Management Application
 ======================================
 Tiote enables django websites to administer PostgreSQL and MySQL databases.
-It has been tested both on linux (ubuntu), and epio (https://ep.io) environments
+It provides a clean and intuitive interface to your database(s) with which you can use Database level functions.
+This functions can be summarised as CRUD (Create, Read, Update and Delete).
+It has been tested both on linux (ubuntu), and epio (https://ep.io) environments.

 Requirements
 =============